microsoft/vscode-docs/docs/datascience/azure-machine-learning.md

 ## Remote Jupyter server

 Visual Studio Code offers great support for development using Jupyter notebooks.
-For more information.
+For more information, see [Jupyter Notebooks in VS Code](./jupyter-notebooks.md).

 The Azure Machine Learning leverages the strong Jupyter notebooks support in Visual Studio Code and makes connecting to a remote compute instance and using them as repote Jupyter servers seamless.
 For more information, see [Configure a compute instance as a remote notebook server](https://docs.microsoft.com/azure/machine-learning/how-to-set-up-vs-code-remote?tabs=extension)